Search

 In the object recognition module, we select the Keras Framework to run on the CPU.
 We select the ML model “Mask Detection” to be applied.

-Next, we configure the video view node.
-This module displays the processed video output.
-It’s important to note that this module may be removed in a production application because the computer vision system works fully autonomously.
-Usually, costs can be saved if resources are dedicated for better application performance instead of processing a visual output video stream.
+Usually, costs can be saved if resources are dedicated to better application performance instead of processing a visual output video stream.
 In the tutorial, we set “/video” as the local URL to preview the output directly in the browser, given the client is within the same network as the computing device.

 Finally, we configure the MQTT out node to send the information about if people are wearing masks or not via the built-in MQTT broker of Viso Suite.
 We define the “Topic” to which the endpoint will subscribe.
 This will be important to use the time-series data, for example, in dashboard widgets.
 The data can be seamlessly used within the dashboard builder of Viso Suite to create custom real-time dashboards with numerous chart widgets.